 The Seventh Doctor carried around a crazy umbrella with a question mark for a handle.

-In fact, we could argue that each Doctor has some form of iconic item.
-The First has a cane, the Second has his recorder...
+The Eleventh Doctor is the Trope Namer for Bowties Are Cool.
+In fact, each Doctor has some form of iconic item.
+The First has a cane or ring, the Second has his recorder, the Third has his frilly shirts and capes...

 Some of the Doctor's companions also had an iconic item associated with them.
 Examples include Jamie McCrimmon's kilt, Adric's badge for mathematical excellence (the shattered remnants of which featured in an Empathy Doll Shot after the character died) and Ace's badge-covered black jacket.